Prime Torsion in the Brauer Group of an Elliptic Curve: Introduction

 For a field $F$, denote an algebraic closure by $\overline{F}$ and its absolute Galois group by $G_F$.
 Furthermore, $H^i(F,A) = H^i(G_F,A)$ is the $i$-th (profinite) group cohomology group of $G_F$ with coefficients in a $G_F$-module $A$. $\res, \Cor,$ and $\inflation$ denote the restriction, the corestriction, and the inflation map, respectively. \\

 \textbf{Acknowledgements.} I would like to thank my advisor Rajesh Kulkarni, for his expertise and support throughout the process of writing this paper.
 I also thank Igor Rapinchuk for helpful conversations and Alexei N. Skorobogatov for a useful correspondence.
 I thank David Saltman and Adam Chapman for comments on an earlier draft of this article.
+Finally, I would like to thank Mateo Attanasio, Caroline Choi, and Andrei Mandelshtam for comments on a previous version.
+I also thank the anonymous referee for their thoughtful comments and suggestions.